FaisalxWattoo/crew-ai-resume-optimization/README.md

 1. Save your resume as PDF in the project root under the `knowledge/` directory:
     - Feel free to use the sample resume provided in `knowledge/knowledge/CV_Mohan.pdf`
-    - I got it from [here](https://www.hbs.edu/doctoral/Documents/job-market/CV_Mohan.pdf)
+    - I got it from [here](https://github.com/FaisalxWattoo/crew-ai-resume-optimization/blob/main/knowledge/Faisal%20Riaz.pdf)

 2. Fill in the input data in `main.py`:
-    - `job_url`: URL of the job posting (e.g., 'https://www.mckinsey.com/careers/search-jobs/jobs/associate-15178')
+    - `job_url`: URL of the job posting (e.g., '(https://www.turing.com/jobs/remote-data-engineer)')
-    - `company_name`: Name of the company (e.g., 'Mckinsey & Co.')
+    - `company_name`: Name of the company (e.g., 'Turing')

 3. Run the optimization crew:
     ```bash